coloboxp/HttpMessageForwarder/README.md

     ]
 }
 ```
-Disclaimer: My experience on PHP is practically none, I've managed to assemble this with a couple fo searches on Google, however if you wish to contribute and make it more flexible, then the help is more than welcome!.
+*Disclaimer*: My experience on PHP is practically none, I've managed to assemble this with a couple fo searches on Google, however if you wish to contribute and make it more flexible, then the help is more than welcome!.